Veams/cli/docs/usage.md

 ## Commands

-Veams contains some major commands.
+`VEAMS` contains some major commands.
 These are:

 |Command     | Shortcut | Description |
 |------------|----------|-------------------------------------------------------|